MIKE SMITH’S HOT HUNDRED UK HITS

 Ouray, Colorado, USA, where he served as the town's mayor from 1986

 to 1992.
-He is now fully retired, living in Ouray with his
+Following his mayoral career, he fully retired, living in Ouray with his

 Title: Love Really Hurts With You